-I take steroids daily but I find the side effects upsetting.
+For a long period of time, I have been taking steroids daily but I find the side effects upsetting.
 When I do have to go to the hospital because of an attack, I get additional medication to treat the symptoms.
 A more recently approved treatment has become available in Brazil and I have had that on a few occasions.
-Unfortunately it is expensive and very difficult to obtain because of bureaucracy, so together with other HAE patients in Brazil I face challenges due to lack of specialized medical services, medical options and resources in general.
+Unfortunately, it is expensive and very difficult to obtain because of bureaucracy, so together with other HAE patients in Brazil, I face challenges due to lack of specialized medical services, medical options and resources in general.

 Have you had any thoughts on possible parenthood?